 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!

-Cod fillet with rösti
+Cod Casserole with Potatoes

 - 2 cups vegetable broth